Séraphine Okemba

 Séraphine Okemba (born 3 December 1995) is a French rugby union and sevens player.
+She won a silver medal for France at the delayed 2020 Olympics and also competed at the 2024 Summer Olympics.

+Rugby career

-She plays fifteens rugby for Stade Francais in France.
-She was named in France's sevens squad that won a silver medal in Rugby sevens at the 2020 Summer Olympics.
+Okemba played fifteens rugby for Stade Français in France.
+She won a silver medal with France's sevens squad at the 2020 Summer Olympics in Tokyo, Japan.
 She also won a bronze medal at the 2022 Rugby World Cup Sevens in Cape Town.

+She competed for France at the 2024 Summer Olympics.

+On 7 March 2025, she was called up into France's fifteens team for the Women's Six Nations Championship.
+In August, she was selected in the French side to the Women's Rugby World Cup in England.